 Ravi Chaturvedi

-Ravi Chaturvedi is an Indian sports commentator and author of twenty seven books on cricket, including World Cup Cricket: A Compendium, known to be first Indian sports commentator in Hindi.
-He was honored by the Government of India, in 2012, with the fourth highest Indian civilian award of Padma Shri..
-Matu Shri and Khel Samrat awards for best Hindi commentator and as educationist offered membership by India International Intellectual Society.
+Ravi Chaturvedi is an Indian sports commentator and author of twenty seven books on cricket, including World Cup Cricket: A Compendium.
+He is known to be first Indian sports commentator in Hindi.
+He was honoured by the Government of India, in 2012, with the fourth highest Indian civilian award of Padma Shri, Matu Shri and Khel Samrat awards for best Hindi commentator and as educationist offered membership by India International Intellectual Society.
 He has been on Board of Directors, Delhi District Cricket Association (DDCA), member, Bombay Natural History Society and on the advisory committee of The National Zoology Park.

-As a freelance journalist besides cricket, he writes on culture, education, environment protection, wildlife conservation and even politics periodically.
+As a freelance journalist besides cricket, he writes on culture, education, environment protection, wildlife conservation and politics.
 He has contributed regularly in all major national dailies both in English and Hindi, major sports weeklies of the country and in Australia, England (Wisden) and West-Indies.
-Through Cricket he has developed abiding interest in the Caribbean Cricket and the Indian Diaspora.
-He is a regular cricket columnist and even acts as an expert on Trinity Mirror TV and writes on other facets of social activities of the country in a Chennai based daily Trinity Mirror.
-A man with mission, during his stints with Fisheries Department., made Fish Farm, as a Zoology teacher, built a unique Zoology Museum as a commentator established Hindi cricket commentary and provided it credibility and popularity.
+Through cricket, he has developed abiding interest in Caribbean Cricket and the Indian Diaspora.
+He is a regular cricket columnist and acts as an expert on Trinity Mirror TV and writes on other facets of social activities of the country in a Chennai based daily Trinity Mirror.

 See all